skyblue/quarkjs/README.md

-QuarkJS - A HTML5 Game Framework
+QuarkJS - A HTML5 Game Framework(skyblue-forked)
 ================================

 QuarkJS is a HTML5 game framework.
 The aim is to provide a easy way to create game with HTML5.